Anubi61/SDRUnoPlugin_ARAS/README.md

 So I "created" this simple project.
 The hardware is based on RasperryPi3b. with a 4 ports relay board controlled by gpio pins.
 On Raspberry a very simple socket server, which accepts remote commands and switch the pins accordingly.
-I put on this repository but I didn't make any makefile.
+It is on this repository but I didn't make any makefile.
 You can compile with: gcc -o rfswitch rfswitch.c -lwiringPi -lpthread It uses wiringPi library, download/install it first.